Namegawa, Saitama

 Namegawa (滑川町, Namegawa-machi) is a town located in Saitama Prefecture, Japan.
 As of 1 January 2021, the town had an estimated population of 19,594 in 8029 households and a population density of 660 persons per km2.
 The total area of the town is 29.68 sqkm.

 Geography

-Namekawa is located in a hilly region of central Saitama Prefecture, approximately 60 kilometers from central Tokyo.
+Namegawa is located in a hilly region of central Saitama Prefecture, approximately 60 kilometers from central Tokyo.
 The city measures 7.2 kilometers from north-to-south by 4.8 kilometers from east-to-west, and consists of a mixture of plateaus and hills, with an elevation of 30 to 130 meters above sea level.
 The Wada River runs near the border with Kumagaya at the northern end of the town, the Ichino River runs in the southern part of the town, and Namegawa (after which the town is named) runs almost through the center.